These Irish speakeasies will make you feel as though you're living in the Prohibition-era United States!

-On January 16, 1919, 36 of the 48 US states ratified a new Amendment which effectively made alcohol illegal.
+On January 16, 1919, 36 of the 48 US states ratified a new Amendment that effectively made alcohol illegal.

 The new law, which became the 18th Amendment, went into effect officially the following year on January 17, 1920, and forbade the making of, consumption of, sale of, and or transport of alcohol.